w3c/wot-testing/tools/vpn/vpn_softetherbridge.md

 ## 8. Note for Local Bridging

-If you need to connect the machines in VPN from the machine where `vpnbridge` is running,
+If you need to connect the machines in VPN from the machine where `vpnbridge` is running, perform the actions described below.

-Create tap interafce, so it can communicate with local network,
+Create tap interface, so it can communicate with local network:

 ```
 VPN Server>BridgeCreate BRIDGE /DEVICE:svpn /TAP:yes      <----
 ```

-Install `bridged-utils` to create a bridged interface,
+To create the bridged interface, install `bridged-utils`.

 ```
 % sudo apt install bridge-utils